willdurand-edu/security-slides/src/06_oauth.md

 # Prerequisites

 Before you can begin the OAuth process, you must first **register a new application**.
-You usually register basic information such as application name, website, a logo, etc. In addition, you must register a redirect URI to be used for redirecting users to for web server, browser-based, or mobile apps.
+You usually register **basic information** such as application name, website, a logo, etc. In addition, you must register a **redirect URI** to be used for redirecting users to for web server, browser-based, or mobile applications.

 ### Redirect URIs

 The authorization server will only redirect users to a registered URI, which helps prevent some attacks.
-Any HTTP redirect URIs must be protected with TLS security, so the service will only redirect to URIs beginning with `https://`.
+Any HTTP redirect URIs must be protected with **TLS security**, so the service will only redirect to URIs beginning with `https://`.
-This prevents tokens from being intercepted during the authorization process.
+This **prevents tokens from being intercepted** during the authorization process.

 ### Client ID and Secret

 After registering your app, you will receive a **client ID** and a **client secret**.
-The client ID is considered public information, and is used to build login URLs, or included in Javascript source code on a page.
-The client secret must be kept confidential.
-If a deployed app cannot keep the secret confidential, such as Javascript or native apps, then the secret is not used.
+The client ID is considered public information, and is used to build login URLs, or included in JavaScript source code on a page. **The client secret must be kept confidential**.
+If a deployed application **cannot keep the secret confidential**, such as JavaScript or native apps, then the **secret is not used**.

 ---